Importance of a Balanced Microbiome

 Two studies published in Nutrients observed how lactobacillus strains from fermented milk decreased pro-inflammatory Th1 and Th17 cytokines (IL-6 and TNF-α) concentrations and significantly increased anti-inflammatory (IL-10) cytokine concentrations in comparison to control groups.
 In layman terms, probiotics in the gut may increase the helpful immune cells (anti-inflammatory) and decrease the inflammatory immune response.
 This response is beneficial in the fight and prevention of inflammatory and autoimmune diseases, as well as prevent infections.

-A third review published in the Journal of Clinical Gastroenterology summarizes 30 years of research on Lactobacillus rhamnosus GG (LGG), a common probiotic found in cultured dairy products and probiotic supplements.
+A fifth review published in the Journal of Clinical Gastroenterology summarizes 30 years of research on Lactobacillus rhamnosus GG (LGG), a common probiotic found in cultured dairy products and probiotic supplements.
 Among many benefits of LGG, the review shows that LGG builds up the strength of the intestinal lining where immunoglunlin-cells are produced, helping to reduce the risk of infections and promote appropriate immune response.
 LGG also reduces the expression of several activation and inflammation markers on cells, reducing inflammation in our body that may reduce the risk of certain diseases.

 The research on probiotics role in the body continues to grow, and further studies are needed to confirm the many benefits they may have in keeping us healthy.
 Past research is promising and while it is best to talk with a medical professional before taking probiotics as supplements, those that are part of our food system naturally play a role in maintaining the gut microbiome as part of a healthy diet.